-• ' ' revision annually but can also be revised as required by rd.
-This policy supersedes any previous policy.
-Chairperson: Georgia Gale-Kidd CEO/Librarian: Maggie Pearson
+• This policy will be revised as re ersedes any previous policy. quired by the CEO/Librarian and/or the Library Board.
+Th Chairperson: Georgia Gale-Kidd CEO/Librarian: Maggie Pearson

 Personnel Policies - DDPL Per-007 - Prevention of Workplace Violence (continued)